John Johnson (footballer): Bengaluru FC

 On 16 July 2013, Johnson signed for Bengaluru FC of the Indian I-League, and with Curtis Osano, became the first foreigners in the team's history.
 He made his debut in their first ever I-League match on 22 September against Mohun Bagan, playing the entirety of a 1–1 draw.
 In their next match against Rangdajied United F.C., he scored his first goal in India, opening a 3–0 victory.
 He scored his second goal in as many matches on 6 October against United S.C., the only goal of the game.
 Four days later he netted in his third consecutive match, in the 12th minute of a 2–1 victory against Mohammedan S.C.
 In the Federation Cup, Johnson played three full matches against Sporting Goa, Rangdajied United and East Bengal.
 However, Bengaluru could not proceed beyond the group stage.
 After defeating Dempo on 20 April 2014, the club won the I-League in its debut season.
 He was also awarded the Best Defender of 2013–14 I-League award.

 Johnson kicked off the 2015 season by winning the Federation Cup, defeating Dempo 2–1 in the final.
-He played in the club's 2–1 defeat against Malayasian club Johor Darul Ta'zim in the preliminary round of 2015 AFC Champions League, receiving a yellow card in the 67th minute.
+He played in the club's 2–1 defeat against Malaysian club Johor Darul Ta'zim in the preliminary round of 2015 AFC Champions League, receiving a yellow card in the 67th minute.

 On 20 June 2016, after helping Bengaluru FC win their second I-League title, Johnson was rewarded with a new two-year contract, keeping him with the club till the end of the 2017–18 season.